nishantsingh93/Movie-Revenue-Prediction-/README.md

 * Spliting JSON for cast, crew to select director, actors & actoress
 * Downloading List of top 100 directors, actors and converting the directors, actors into dummy varible based on the condition that if director/actor of the film  in the top 100 list then assign 1 else 0
 * Assigning Dummy variable for Gender
+* Converting binary columns to categorical variables
+* Scaleing the dataset for uniformity
 ******************************************************************************************************************************
 ******************************************************************************************************************************
 ### III.
 Training Machine Learning Algorithms: